-Why containerisation can replace even more vans with cargo bikes
+Why containerisation can replace even more vans with electric cargo bikes

-Most of you probably already know that the cargobike is a productive, low-cost, sustainable and city-friendly solution for all of that small goods that is such a big part of city logistics.
+Most of you probably already know that the electric cargo bike is a productive, low-cost, sustainable and city-friendly solution for all of that small goods that is such a big part of city logistics.
 So no need to repeat all of those arguments again!

 The comparison with the sea container is not perfect, but the basic idea is the same -to easily shift goods from one vehicle to another, fast and secure.
 When the cargo bike container enters the city, it is already prepared for last mile delivery.
 The container is loaded with goods for a certain route, and the only thing you need to do now is to get the container to the right area and move the container from the big vehicle to the small.
 There is no extra handling of goods, and also limited or eliminated risk of damaging the goods or having it stolen.
 You can even shift the goods outside, without a terminal, as the container is weatherproof.